espressif/esp-hosted/esp_hosted_fg/docs/MCU_based_host/SDIO_setup.md

 ## 1. Setup
 ### 1.1 Hardware Setup/Connections
 * In this setup, ESP board acts as a SDIO peripheral and provides Wi-Fi capabilities to host.
-Please connect ESP peripheral to STM32F412ZGT6-Nucleo 144 board's CN8 Extension connecter with jumper cables as mentioned below.
-It may be good to use small length cables to ensure signal integrity.
+Please connect ESP peripheral to STM32F412ZGT6-Nucleo 144 board's CN8 Extension connecter as mentioned below.
-* Power ESP peripheral and STM32F412ZGT6-Nucleo 144 separately with a power supply that provide sufficient power.
-ESP peripheral and STM32 can be powered through USB-Hub using micro-USB cable.
+* STM32F412ZGT6-Nucleo 144 should be powered with correct incoming power rating.
+ESP peripheral and STM32 can be powered through USB-Hub using micro-USB/USB-C cable.
 It is also used as USART connection for debug logs from host.
 Serial port communicaton program like tera term or minicom used to print the logs.
 * Upcoming releases are expected to have:
     * BT/BLE stack integration at MCU side
     * ESP32-C6 support for MCU